jdaloia1/DevOps-Training/Labs/Day-1/Intro-To-IAC/IntroToIAC.md

 ## What will you learn ?

-- Creating the right folder structure for your IAC templates.
+- Creating the right folder structure for your BICEP IAC templates.
-- Create a Storage Account.
+- Create a Storage Account template.
 - Create a Data Factory template
-- Deploy template to Azure Resource Group
+- Deploy BICEP templates to Azure Resource Group

 # Tasks